The Road to Discovering Part 5: If it reads, spells, & writes like a dyslexic, it is NOT a dyslexic.

 There was to be no discussion on any of it.
 NONE.

 The district determined that based on the evaluation alone, Carly did not meet the district criteria for dyslexia.
 Never mind that Carly meets Texas requirements.
 Nope.
 The ARD team had no say in the decision.
 AT ALL.
-No one was willing to speak up.
+And, no one was willing to speak up.
+I was the only one in the room that was standing up for Carly.

-I signed in disagreement.
+I signed the DNQ paperwork in disagreement.
 This means that the ARD team will continue to meet until we come to an agreement.

 I do not see this happening.
 Carly's voice was not heard.